Samsung/tizen-docs/docs/application/dotnet/guides/account/data-sync.md

 2. Register the event callbacks with the `SetSyncEventCallbacks()` method of the `Tizen.Account.SyncManager.SyncAdapter` class to receive notifications regarding the sync operation.

-    When a specific event is detected or a sync job is requested, the `StartSyncCallback()` or `CancelSyncCallback()` callbacks are invoked.
+    When a specific event is detected or a sync job is requested, the `StartSyncCallback()` or `CancelSyncCallback()` callbacks are invoked:

     ```csharp
     SyncAdapter obj = new SyncAdapter();